Wallaroo to Port Wakefield

 09082014 (5)

 09082014 (10)Wallaroo is an unreconstructed seaside port.
-Its certainly not gentrified.
-Some roadwork is being done but the roads around town are nothing short of atrocious: Potholes, patches, gravel, lumps and bumps.
-I took the Copper Coast Highway 6 kms out of town to Kadina a largish town of 4000.
+It’s certainly not gentrified.
+Some roadwork is being done but the roads around town are nothing short of atrocious: Potholes, patches, gravel, lumps, and bumps.
+I took the Copper Coast Highway 6 km out of town to Kadina a large town of 4000.
 Copper was mined all along the Yorke Peninsula, the work mostly undertaken by Cornish immigrant miners.
 Hence the name The Copper Coast.

 09082014 (12)The locals, descendants of those miners, are proud of their Cornish heritage, holding annual Cornish events and festivals.
 The largest of which Kernewek (Cornish) Lowender Festival.

 09082014 (9)I rode slightly uphill for most of the morning.
-I reached the high point just out of the small hamlet of Paskeville where I was rewarded with a spectacular view of the plains below, along with a sweeping downhill run that lasts for almost 10 kms.
+I reached the high point just out of the small hamlet of Paskeville where I was rewarded with a spectacular view of the plains below, along with a sweeping downhill run that lasted for almost 10 km.

-09082014 (13)A car moves slowly along side of me, I see the cages on the back as the driver scans the sky.
+09082014 (13)A car moves slowly alongside me, I see the cages on the back as the driver scans the sky.
 On the car’s back window is a bumper sticker with a heart in the middle ‘I ♥ RACING PIGEONS’, a pigeon fancier!
 I was only talking about my father being one yesterday.
-Further up the road ‘pigeon man’ is pulled off to one side, as I approach he asks “Did you find a mobile phone?”
-No I say.
+Further up the road ‘the pigeon man’ is pulled off to one side, as I approach he asks “Did you find a mobile phone?”
+No, I say.

 09082014 (14)“You looking for your birds?”

-Somehow because Port Wakefield was my last stop before Adelaide.
-I had built it up in my minds eye as a thriving metropolis, so I was surprised when I saw that the population was just 600.
-Its a small highway town with a caravan park, service station, bakery and not much more.
+Somehow Port Wakefield was my last stop before Adelaide.
+I had built it up in my mind’s eye as a thriving metropolis, so I was surprised when I saw that the population was just 600.
+It’s a small highway town with a caravan park, service station, bakery and not much more.

 After finishing my tea and, toast which was really quite good, the shop assistant asked me quite seriously “Well how do we rate?”